Student Initial Enrollment Contract

 2.4 THE FOUNDATION is committed to preparing students for a university education.

 - GDQ is MSA-CESS (Middle States Association of Colleges and Schools) and ACSI (Association of Christian Schools International) accredited.
 The school is fully compliant with the Albanian Ministry of Education.
-Both Cambridge International Examinations (CIE) and the College Board recognize GDQ as an official testing site.
+The College Board recognizes GDQ as an official testing site.

 - Careful attention is given to ensure that students graduating from GDQ International Christian School have the qualifications needed to apply to their universities of choice.
 The school, however, recognizes that its graduates attend institutions of higher learning throughout the world.
 GDQ cannot be held responsible if an institution chooses not to accept a GDQ student’s high school diploma or transcripts.